luminarily/bookofmormon/_posts/2017-03-06-modern-gadianton-robbers.md

 **Despite Jesus' sober and dire warning, there are many who choose power and influence through Mahan, over their own souls.**

 Despite the light of Christ and contrary to their own conscience, they allowed themselves to be deceived by Satan - step by step, lie by lie - into a living hell they only thought possible in their nightmares.
 Consider on the state of politicians who live a life in constant fear of being "found out" and in fear of their dark deeds being discovered.
 How sad - for the things they have done, and for the existence they live.

-# Did Gadianton create his cunning plans and rules of Mahan?

-## No, he got them from Satan, just like Cain did.

 > 26 Now behold, those secret oaths and covenants did not come forth unto Gadianton from the records which were delivered unto Helaman; but behold, **they were put into the heart of Gadianton by that same being** who did entice our first parents to partake of the forbidden fruit—
 >